What Is Hip Pain?

 Hip pain in teenagers and young adults

-The leading pain caused by hip issues is hip bursitis, especially among runners.
+One of the leading causes of hip issues is hip bursitis, especially among runners.
 Hip bursitis is caused when bursa or tiny fluid-filled sacs that occurs when your joints become inflamed or irritated.
 When this occurs, they are no longer able to reduce friction in the joints and will cause pain.
 You can learn more about hip bursitis here, at Arthritis-Health.com, or in the video below.

-Hip pain in adults and teenagers may also be related to femoroacetabular impingement (or FAI).
-This condition results in excessive friction between the bony surfaces of the joint, resulting in pain and increased disability.
-This condition is often seen in younger people who engage in extensive sporting or athletic activities.
-FAI is often a consequence of the greatly increased movement of the hip while doing so.
-This may be sustained in the course of high-volume running and other similar activities while training or playing sports.
+Another common condition is femoroacetabular impingement (or FAI).
+This condition causes excessive friction between the bony surfaces of the joint.
+This results in pain and increased disability.
+FAI is often a consequence of the greatly increased movement of the hip while engaging in athletic activities.
+This may be sustained while running and other similar activities during training or playing sports.

 There are some major sub-types of FAI.
 “Cam” impingements occur when excessive bone growth takes place around the edge of the femoral head.
 This results in increased difficulty and pain when trying to move it within the acetabulum.
 “Pincer”-type impingements occur due to increased bone growth within, or structural anomalies in, the “socket” of the joint.